fernandofei/bigmilkAI/README.md

 BigMilkAI is a customizable AI tool designed to process PDFs and answer questions about them.
+To start, download setup_bigmilkai.sh: chmod +x setup_bigmilkai.sh
+./setup_bigmilkai.sh

+After that, go to the directory you selected (or $HOME/bigmilkai by default) ./bigmilkai_manager.sh

 Below is the management menu available when running `./bigmilkai_manager.sh`:

 ### Management Menu